SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair-maker-market.md

         content:
           -
             type: text
-            text: 'A la carte vendor fair tables are sold out at this time and available only to sponsors.'
-      -
-        type: paragraph
-        attrs:
-          textAlign: left
-          class: null
-        content:
-          -
-            type: text
             text: 'Reach a captive audience of 2,000+ LGBTQIA+ students and student leaders from around the Midwest.'
       -
         type: paragraph